rajeshvkothari/oom/README.md

   ```bash
   sh build
   ```

-- Open new seprate terminal for puccini components and run those as below:

-	for tosca-so:
-	so
-	for tosca-workflow:
-	workflow
-	for tosca-policy:
-	policy
-	for tosca-gawp:
-	gawp

 - Store the model in Dgraph using persist and then send the below API through POSTMAN to deploy firewall,sdwan and oran model
   - Firewall: